tunacinsoy/dsa-practices/Network/OAuth.md

 >
 > This scope, `https://www.googleapis.com/auth/cloud-platform`, is a Google Cloud OAuth scope that grants the client full access to all Google Cloud services.
 It’s a broad scope that allows the application or service account to perform any action across the entire Google Cloud Platform, including managing resources, accessing APIs, and interacting with various services.

-> [!NOTE] What are the Example Scenarios of OAuth Scopes?
 > - **Read-only Access**: An application might request a read-only scope for accessing Google Drive files, like `https://www.googleapis.com/auth/drive.readonly`.
 > - **Limited API Access**: An app might request only the ability to read a user's email address and basic profile information, using scopes like `email` and `profile`.
 > - **Cloud Platform Access**: As in Terraform example provided above, a service account might need broad access to manage resources across Google Cloud, which would require a scope like `https://www.googleapis.com/auth/cloud-platform`.